loicfrering/backbone.datagrid/README.md

 =================

 [Backbone.Datagrid](http://loicfrering.github.com/backbone.datagrid/) is a
-powerful component, based on Backbone.View, that displays your Bakbone collections in a dynamic datagrid table.
+powerful component, based on Backbone.View, that displays your Backbone collections in a dynamic datagrid table.
 It is highly customizable and configurable with sensible defaults.